davidpdrsn/Java-Style-Guide/README.markdown

 Organization
 ------------

-The order of things inside class should be:
+The order of things inside classes should be:

 1. Static variables
 2. Instance variables